-HALSTEAD, Kansas – A Harvey County man is looking for answers after he says his dog was shot and killed by Sheriff’s deputies Sunday morning.
+HALSTEAD, Kan.
+(KSNW) – A Harvey County man is looking for answers after he says his dog was shot and killed by sheriff’s deputies Sunday morning.

-Kent Mayfield claims officers shot his 3-year-old husky, Micah, four times, alleging they broke several laws by killing his dog.
+Kent Mayfield claims officers shot his 3-year-old husky, Majka, four times, alleging they broke several laws by killing his dog.

 “There’s no probable cause whatsoever, they shot her on private property, they came onto my property, shot her in my yard,shot her again on my porch and then they drug the body across my yard and left her in a ditch,” said Mayfield.